Muhammad-Irfan324/terraform/README.md

 # Terraform Version - Terraform v0.12.26
 # AWS provider plugin - terraform-provider-aws_v2.66.0_x4

+# How to Run
+- Clone Repo
+- Change Access And Secret in Cred File
+- In Cloned directory run
+terraform init
+- which will download provider plugin
+- After this run
+terraform plan
+- which will show the changes it'll make on AWS
+- After that you can run
+terraform apply
+- which will deploy the infra once you'll enter 'yes' whem it prompts for

 # Steps Performed -

 - Access and secret keys declared in cred file